About the Journal

 - NATURE: Habitat foundations.
 How settlements rely upon, interact with, alter, or produce living ecologies, biodiversity, and climate.

 - PEOPLE: Physiological/biological and social-psychological needs and constraints.
 How settlements rely upon, interact with, or affect people's livelihood, safety, knowledge, security and well-being – whether they are transiting visitors, settlers (citizens), or neighbours of settlements.

 - SOCIETY: Social, economic, and political organisation.
-How settlements rely upon, interact with, or are affected by governance, vicarious or present communities, groups, markets, and economics.
+How settlements rely upon, interact with, or are affected by governance, the education of citizens over their lifespan, vicarious or present communities, groups, markets, and economics.

 - SHELLS: The envelopes that contain settlement functions.
 How the design, technologies and spaces created or removed in settlements affect the functions and amenity of the settlement from the scale of personal shelter, to the home, and to urban business districts and precincts.